google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 not including the salt in the precertificate).

 Only DNS-ID labels can be redacted using this mechanism.
-However, CAs can use Name Constraints (section TBD of [I-D.ietf-trans-rfc6962-bis]) to allow DNS domain name labels in other subjectAltName entries to not appear in logs.
+However, CAs can use the {{name_constrained}} mechanism to allow DNS domain name labels in other subjectAltName entries to not appear in logs.

 TODO: Should we support redaction of SRV-IDs and URI-IDs using this mechanism?